waku-org/docs.waku.org/docs/guides/nwaku/upgrade-instructions.md

 <AccordionItem title="v0.32.0">

 The `--protected-topic` CLI config was deprecated and is replaced by the new `--protected-shard` configuration.
-Instead of configuring `topic:pubkey` you will now need to configure `shard:pubkey`
+Instead of configuring `topic:public_key` you will now need to configure `shard:public_key`

 For example, if you used to run your node with `--protected-topic="waku/2/rs/1/2:your_public_key"` you will need to replace this configuration for `--protected-shard="2:your_public_key"`